fletchersarip93/feature-user-access-service/README.md

   - DEVELOPER
   - USER

-Note that the passwords are stored in BCrypt hashed form in the database, hence you won't see the same password shown below in the "import.sql".
+Note that the passwords are stored in BCrypt hashed form in the database, hence you won't see the same password shown above in the "import.sql".

 Important points:
 - Initial state of the demo data will have all users not having access to any of the features (the feature_user_access table is empty).